"They are symbols of hate, representative of an inglorious past built on ... racial slavery." -@yohuruwilliams

 Williams and Vischer also both argued the dilemma surrounding Confederate monuments is an opportunity to talk about the history of race in America in a "fair and honest way," as Williams put it.
 Williams used that as a stepping point to challenge parts of the population who feel threatened by "others" pushing for their rights.

 "Confederate flags and memorials provide aid and comfort to those obstructionists about having a deeper conversation about making the promise of democracy for everyone real," Williams said.

 For Vischer, those conversations are vital tools in a community making an active decision about what their values are.
 He said that process is an act of remembrance and transparency.
 Williams agreed it would be good to see something like the Truth and Reconciliation Commission in South Africa after apartheid.

-Here is the point where Vischer and Williams diverged: Vischer argued that if a community confronted its history, and even if “the statute didn’t come down” there was value in the conversation and that living in a pluralist democracy can be messy.
+Here is the point where Vischer and Williams diverged: Vischer argued that if a community confronted its history, and even if "the statue didn't come down" there was value in the conversation and that living in a pluralist democracy can be messy.